 The title is Latin and means “Peace of my Heart”.
 The painting is inspired by the work of Marc Chagall, one of my favourite artists.

-You can find more hearts and flowers here.
+You will find more hearts and flowers here.